Intelligent-CAT-Lab/SEER/attention_analysis/README.md

 Please execute `python3 attention_analysis.py --help` for more help.

 ## How to analyze the attention weights?
-Please extract the attention weights for all input code sequences and place them inside a directory called "TNs_attn_weights".
+Please extract the attention weights for all input code sequences and place them inside a directory called `TNs_attn_weights`.
 We have prepared a sample directory which contains the attention weights of all True Negatives (TNs) for you.
 You may download it, extract it, and analyze the attention weights.
 Please download the `attention_analysis.zip` file from Zenodo.

 Please compile and execute `src/main.java` for attention analysis.